gary-archer/oauth.blog/README.md

 - Gradually migrate all remaining posts
-  Gradually spend some time on formatting on links to finalize each post
+  Gradually spend some time on formatting on links to finalize each post Gradually refine CSS

-- Understand web performance and navigation better
+- Understand web requests properly in both development and release modes This will help me to understand Link v anchor behavior

 - PRISM Toolbar with Copy to Clipboard
   This feels like the one remaining difficult job

-- Buy an AWS domain and create certs
+- Get Cloudfront deployment working in the simplest way Buy an AWS domain, create certs then create a Cloudfront domain

-  Create a Cloudfront domain
+- Transfer the old domain
-  Do rewrites for old paths
+  Configure a redirect and put the rewrites there